Intermittent fasting – questions & answers

 Remember that protein intake on a fasting day will be much lower than normal.
-On your eating day, you can simply make up for it by taking higher dose, although most people eat at least 3-4x as much protein than what is needed for normal health.
+On your eating day, you can simply make up for it by taking higher dose.

 Is drinking two tablespoons of apple cider vinegar (in water) during the fast acceptable, or should I move that to a meal?

 How about high blood pressure patients, how do you substitute salt for them during fast?
 Is salted bone broth still good option?
 Should they be careful about the amount?

 In uncomplicated hypertension, I generally don’t advise a low salt diet – just a regular salt diet.
 With bone broth, the amount of sodium is still going to be far less than what is taken on a regular eating day, so I would not worry.